athornton/fallout-pen-and-paper/talk.rst

 percentile-based, although sometimes the cap has been 200% (don't think too hard about that).

-So: at a glance, it's a lot like Chaosium's Basic Role-Playing (better known to most people via *Call of Cthulhu*) with the stats halved.
+At a glance, it's a lot like Chaosium's Basic Role-Playing (better known to most people via *Call of Cthulhu*) with the stats halved.

 .. |pip-boy|  image:: images/pip_boy.jpg